Not Plum Cake Or Eggnog, These Are 7 Traditional Christmas Desserts From India

 2. Avalose Unda

 Avalose Unda is a famous Syrian Christmas snack in Kerala.
-This is a rice and jaggery laddoo which is made many times of the year in the coastal state.
+This is a rice and jaggery laddoo which is made many times in the year in the coastal state.
 But it adorns the Christmas tables of many households.
 This snack is called nallu mani palharam or a (4’o’clock snack).
 It has many health benefits as it’s prepared with rice powder, sugar or jaggery and coconut.
-Avalose Unda is a must have for all those desi folks who love trying out laddoos.
+Avalose Unda is a must-have for all those desi folks who love trying out laddoos.

 3. Achappam Rose Cookies

 You might have tried the regular chocolate chip cookies, but if you haven’t tried Kerala’s Achappam Rose Cookies then what have you been upto?
 This deep-fried sweet is prepared from rice flour.
 It has a gorgeous rose shape, which will captivate you instantly.
-Achu refers to the rose-shape mould used for it.
-And appam means the rice-flour batter used.
-You might find it similar to Europe’s rosette cookies that’s a deep fried dish prepared from flour.
+Achu refers to the rose-shaped mould used for it.
+And appam means the rice flour batter used.
+You might find it similar to Europe’s rosette cookies that’s a deep-fried dish prepared from flour.
 Nevertheless, it’s a unique Indian Christmas dish that you must try this festive season.

 Also Read: Forget Appams & Try These 5 Lesser-Known Kerala Breakfast Dishes